exercism/v3/languages/ruby/exercises/concept/booleans/.docs/introduction.md

 favorite_color = nil
 ```

-In other programming languages, `null` or `none` values might play a similar role.
+In other programming languages, `null` or `none` values may play a similar role.

 ## _Truthy_ and _falsey_